rycus86/blog-content/posts/006_Home_lab_part_3.md

 ...
 ```

 The service configuration in the *YAML* would look something like the above.
-You'll also have to make sure that the shared folder exists on all service, so it means a bit of manual setup when adding a new node to the cluster, which is not awesome.
+You'll also have to make sure that the shared folder exists on all servers, so it means a bit of manual setup when adding a new node to the cluster, which is not awesome.

 ### NFS service mounts

-I've recently learned that Docker also supports NFS mounts natively.
+I've recently learned that Docker also supports *NFS* mounts natively.
 This is very similar to the option above with one important distinction.
-You can declare your NFS mount targets on the containers and that means the mount doesn't have to exist on the host. *Note* that the kernel still has to support NFS and the host systems has to have the required libraries installed, `nfs-utils` for example for Debian based systems.
+You can declare your *NFS* mount targets on the containers and that means, the mount doesn't have to exist on the host. *Note* that the kernel still has to support *NFS* and the hosts have to have the required libraries installed, `nfs-utils` for example for Debian based systems.

 ```yaml
 ...